Troop616/HP-Scouting-Association/README.md

 # HP-Scouting-Association

 This Repo is the backend for the HP Scouting Association website.
-For more information, please see the Website, hpscouts.com(http://hpscouts.com).
+For more information, please see the Website, http://hpscouts.com.

 ### For Future and Current Webmasters:

 This is the place to cange website content.
+If you have trouble doing so, please contact me, Peter Francis, at franpe02@gettysburg.edu.